bluss/rfcs/text/0000-composable-internal-iteration.md

 ## Example: Chain

-This is the implementation of `.fold_while` for `Chain`, which explains the use of the `fold_while!` macro and shows the need of returning the `FoldWhile` enum for composability.
+This is the implementation of `.fold_while` for `Chain`, which shows the need for returning the `FoldWhile` enum for composability.

 ```rust
 // helper macro for fold_while's control flow (internal use only)